Tim Dawson

-Tim Dawson (born 1988) is a British writer and political activist, best known for his work on a number of television comedies.
+Tim Dawson (born 1988) is a British screenwriter and writer best known for his work on a number of television comedies.

 Education

 He was educated at Abingdon School from 1999 to 2006.
 During his time at school, he was the comedy actor in school productions of Here to Entertain You and The Comedians.
 He also wrote, produced and directed Bang Goes Douglas Smith.

 Career

 Dawson began his career in 2007 when his original sitcom, Coming of Age, was piloted by BBC Three.
-The show ran for three series and was panned by critics.
+The show ran for three series to mixed reviews.

 He also wrote on Series 7 and 8 of Two Pints of Lager and a Packet of Crisps.
 Dawson was identified as a "Broadcast Hot Shot" in a 2008 edition of the industry magazine Broadcast.